-- (A) LearnerLab is a specialist provider of communication, training, learning and software products, including the storytelling software as a service StoryTagger (‘the Service’ as defined below), which it makes available to subscribers on a pay-per-use basis.
+- LearnerLab is a specialist provider of communication, training, learning and software products, including the storytelling software as a service StoryTagger which it makes available to subscribers on a pay-per-use basis via a proprietary website and app (‘the Service’ as defined below).

 1.1 The definitions and rules of interpretation in this clause apply in this licence.

-Acceptable Use Policy: LearnerLab’s acceptable use policy in force from time to time and made known to the Client and all Authorised Users available via the StoryTagger End User Licence Agreement or such other web address or sign-on gateway notified by LearnerLab from time to time.
+Acceptable Use Policy: LearnerLab’s acceptable use policy, as set out Clause 2.3.1, or as otherwise in force from time to time and made known to the Client and Authorised Users including via the StoryTagger End User Licence Agreement.

-Account Administrator: the nominated representatives of the Client, as set out in the Service Order or as agreed between the parties from time to time, entitled to escalate user queries to LearnerLab as set out in the Client Support Policy
+Account Administrator: the nominated representatives of the Client, as may be set out in a Service Order or as agreed in writing between the parties from time to time, entitled to escalate user queries to LearnerLab as set out in the Client Support Policy.

-Additional Fee Rate: the additional Fees payable to LearnerLab by the Client for services requested by the Client outside the scope of the original Service Proposal or as set out in the relevant Service Order.
+Additional Fees: the additional fees payable by the Client for services requested outside the scope of the original Service Order, Service or Subscription Plan or as otherwise agreed in writing with LearnerLab.

 Affiliate: any business entity from time to time controlling, controlled by, or under common control with, either party.